 Depending on your lifestyle and where you live, you could plan your foraging and wildcrafting by season or even by month.

 For example, we know that in our area, June is the month for poplar buds and spruce tips.
 And mosquitoes.
-Late June and early July brings wild rose petals, fireweed, plantain, and chickweed, among others.
+Late June and early July bring wild rose petals, fireweed, plantain, and chickweed, among others.
 And mosquitoes.
 Late July is time for wild raspberries (perfect for freezer raspberry jam) and strawberries, plus Labrador Tea.
+By August we’re foraging wild rosehips for syrup, tea, and jelly.

 #4.
 Garble, Prep and Store What You Gather